dsteegen/spring-cloud-stream-rabbit-sample/README.md

 # spring-cloud-stream-rabbit-sample
 This repository contains a sample on how to use Spring Cloud Stream with RabbitMQ.

+# Version info
+The samples are running on Java 11 and are using the following frameworks:

+* Spring Cloud Hoxton.SR8
+* Spring Boot 2.3.3
+* Spring Cloud Stream 3.0.8

+# How To
 To try out the samples, first spin up a RabbitMQ by executing the following docker command:

 `docker run -p 15672:15672 -p 5672:5672 rabbitmq:3-management`